ad12/DOSMA/docs/source/introduction.rst

 Introduction
 ================================================================================
-DOSMA is an open-source Python library and application for musculoskeletal (MSK) MRI analysis.
+DOSMA is an open-source Python library and application for medical image analysis.

-In offering support for multiple scan types and tissues, DOSMA is designed to streamline rapid multi-scan analysis of MSK anatomy.
-Because DOSMA is a framework, it is built to be flexible enough to write analysis protocols that can be run for different combination of prescribed scans.
+DOSMA is designed to streamline medical image analysis by standardizing medical image I/O, simplifying array-like operations on medical images, and deploying state-of-the-art image analysis algorithms.
+Because DOSMA is a framework, it is built to be flexible enough to write analysis protocols that can be run for different imaging modalities and scan sequences.

-For example, the analysis workflow for a combination of quantitative DESS, CubeQuant (3D fast spin echo), and ultra-short echo time Cones scans for multiple patients (shown below) can be done in 7 lines of code:
+For example, we can build the analysis workflow for a combination of quantitative DESS, CubeQuant (3D fast spin echo), and ultra-short echo time Cones scans for multiple patients (shown below) can be done in 7 lines of code: